Next Action Star: Production

-The episodes of the show are filmed in U.S. cities such as Atlanta, Georgia Dallas, Texas, Miami, Florida, Minneapolis, Minnesota, Los Angeles, California and New York City.
+The episodes of the show are filmed in U.S. cities such as Atlanta, Georgia, Dallas, Texas, Miami, Florida, Minneapolis, Minnesota, Los Angeles, California and New York City.

 Episode status

 Reruns of the show was aired on the Game Show Network (GSN) in 2004.

-As of 2024, the show is made available for streaming online on the Fox Corporation-owned AVOD service Tubi.
+As of 2024, the show is made available for streaming online on FilmRise (who acquired the digital distribution rights to some shows from GRB Studios in 2023) and its partners, the Fox Corporation-owned AVOD service Tubi, The Roku Channel, Amazon Prime Video and its sister AVOD service,Amazon Freevee.